 • Career Certificate Programs

 • Adult Education: Free literacy, GED test preparation, and ESL (English as a second language) courses.
 For more info, click here.

 • Continuing Education: The programs are designed to provide students with lifelong learning opportunities.
 For more info, click here.

 College to Careers:

 Kennedy-King College students have access to a host of resources to support them on their path to success, including the following centers: wellness, transfer, career planning and placement, veterans, and disability access center.
 Students can also take part in an active student life that includes athletic teams and numerous clubs and organizations

 During the 2013-2014 academic year, KKC received reaccreditation in two key areas: child care and automotive technology.
 The National Association for the Education of Young Children (NAEYC) approved its Child Development Program for reaccreditation in April 2014 and Automotive Technology was reaccredited by the National Automotive Technicians Education Foundation (NATEF) in December 2013.

-KKC’s FY2013 Performance Scorecard indicated that the college exceeded its IPEDS 150 completion rate.
+KKC’s FY2013 Reinvention Scorecard indicated that the college exceeded its IPEDS 150 completion rate.
 KKC has experienced tremendous improvement in student outcomes over the past five years, even as enrollment has declined with the improving economy.